2025

 The Dowse Art Museum

-A few months before the end of the year, The Dowse Art Museum reached out, asking if I could create a work to fill an unexpected gap in their program.
-Although I was preparing for my wedding in December, it felt like an opportunity I couldn’t pass up—so I said yes.
-I ended up creating fifteen additional tree sculptures, expanding on my previous Pillow Garden installation.
+A few months before the end of the year, The Dowse Art Museum invited me to create a work to fill an unexpected gap in their program.
+Although I was preparing for my wedding in December, I couldn’t pass up the opportunity.
+I created fifteen new tree sculptures to expand on my previous Pillow Garden installation.

-While I was working toward the show, the world felt deeply unsettled.
-The ongoing war in Ukraine and the devastating situation in Gaza weighed heavily on my mind.
-I couldn’t do much, but I kept working, holding onto a quiet hope for peace.
+While I worked toward the show, the world felt heavy—war, devastation, and massacres unfolding on the other side of the world.
+I couldn’t do much, but I kept working, holding onto a quiet prayer for peace.